Counties Impacted

 Aug.
 6 – Sept.
 4, 2025

-During the four-week comment period running Aug.
+During the four-week comment period that ran Aug.
 6 – Sept.
-4, 2025, the community and interested parties will have multiple avenues to learn about, ask questions, and submit input regarding the proposed realignment.
+4, 2025, the community and interested parties had have multiple avenues to learn about, ask questions, and submit input regarding the proposed realignment.

-1. In-person - An open-house-style public hearing will be held Thursday, Aug.
+1. In-person - An open-house-style public hearing was held Thursday, Aug.
 21, 2025, from 4:30 to 6 p.m. at the Westphalia Knights of Columbus located at 819 Highway 63 in Westphalia.
-The project team will be on hand to answer questions, provide information, and receive input about the project.
-There will be no formal presentation, so attendees may come and go as they please at any time during the advertised hours.
+The project team was on hand to answer questions, provide information, and receive input about the project.
+There was no formal presentation, so attendees could come and go as they please at any time during the advertised hours.

-2. Online - All meeting exhibits will be available on this website, and feedback may be submitted using the form below.
+2. Online - All meeting exhibits are available on this website, and feedback could be submitted using a form on this page.

 3. By email – Send comments to CDCR@modot.mo.gov with the subject line: U.S. Route 63 realignment in Osage County.